Spanair Flight 5022: Victims

-Of the 172 on board, 146 perished in the crash or immediately after in the fire, including both pilots.
-Of the twenty-six passengers and crew rescued alive from the crash site, six died before arriving at hospital, and two more died in hospital, bringing the total number of fatalities to 154.

 Most of the dead and 16 of the survivors were Spanish nationals.
 Nineteen of the dead and two survivors were of other nationalities.

-Among the victims, there were 15 victims of other nationalities including Germany, France, Mauritania, Turkey, Bulgaria, Gambia, Italy, Indonesia, and Brazil.
+153 of the victims were pronounced dead on the day of the accident, and one passenger died in hospital 3 days later.
+Forensic analyses showed that 119 (73%) of the victims were killed primarily by the post-impact fire, while 32 were from traumatic injuries (including both pilots), 2 from drowning and 1 from smoke inhalation.

+All 18 survivors were seated in the first 9 rows of seats.
 The crash threw some of the survivors clear of the wreckage and into a stream, lessening the severity of their burns.
 A 30-year-old woman with British and Spanish dual citizenship survived with a punctured lung and broken left arm but no burns, as she was thrown from row 6, still attached to her seat, into the stream.

 Investigation

 The accident was investigated by the Civil Aviation Accident and Incident Investigation Commission (CIAIAC).
 Representatives from the US National Transportation Safety Board, the aircraft manufacturer Boeing (as successor to McDonnell Douglas, the original aircraft manufacturer), and the engine manufacturer Pratt and Whitney supported the investigation.

 A preliminary report on the accident was released by CIAIAC on 6 October 2008.
 Information extracted from the flight data recorder showed that the aircraft had taken off with flaps at 0°, and that the alarm for that abnormal takeoff configuration had not sounded.
 The report hinted at no other cause of the accident.
 Both the engines and thrust reversers were excluded as causes of the accident.

 On 17 August 2009, CIAIAC released an interim report on the incident.
-The interim report confirmed the preliminary report's conclusion that the crash was caused by an attempt to take off with the flaps and slats retracted, which constituted an improper configuration, and noted that safeguards that should have prevented the crash failed to do so.
+The interim report confirmed the preliminary report's findings and added further evidence that the take off had been carried out with the flaps and slats retracted.
 The cockpit recordings revealed that the pilots omitted the "set and check the flap/slat lever and lights" item in the After Start checklist.
 In the Takeoff Imminent verification checklist the copilot had simply repeated the correct flap and slat position values without actually checking them, as shown by the physical evidence.
 All three safety barriers provided to avoid the takeoff in an inappropriate configuration were defeated: the configuration checklist, the confirm and verify checklist, and the Take-off Warning System (TOWS).
 The report also made safety recommendations intended to prevent accidents like this from happening again.

 CIAIAC published a further progress note in August 2010, and its final report in July 2011.